 I heard that Cyprus is not in Schengen.
 What does that mean?

-That is correct at the moment.
-Cyprus is a full member of the European Union, one of 28 countries.
-However, it is not yet in Schengen, although it is expected that it soon will be.
+Cyprus is a full member of the European Union, one of 27 countries.
+However, it is not yet in the Schengen area, although it is expected that it soon will be.
 The Schengen Agreement is meant to provide freedom of movement for all member countries, some of which are not in the E.U.
 The immigration rules for non Schengen citizens are standardised, so if you are given permission to visit one Schengen country you can visit all of the others.
 You get 90 days in all of Schengen in each block of 180 days.
 In theory, the Schengen “clock” starts ticking when you first enter a Schengen country, but in practice some border officials either turn a blind eye or do not take any interest in anyone’s passport anyway.
-The ETIAS system is supposed to tighten these irregularities up.
+The ETIAS system is supposed to tighten these irregularities.

 Is it worth visiting Cyprus once you need to apply for a Cyprus visa waiver?